Christian views on homosexuality: Baptist

-Some Baptist associations support same-sex marriage.
-This is the case of the Alliance of Baptists (USA), the Canadian Association for Baptist Freedoms, the Aliança de Batistas do Brasil, the Fraternidad de Iglesias Bautistas de Cuba, and the Association of Welcoming and Affirming Baptists (international).
+Some Progressive Baptist associations support blessings of same-sex marriage, such as the Alliance of Baptists (USA), the Baptist Peace Fellowship of North America (USA), the Aliança de Batistas do Brasil, the Fraternidad de Iglesias Bautistas de Cuba, and the Association of Welcoming and Affirming Baptists (international).

 Pentecostalism

 Most Pentecostal associations take a conservative stance on homosexuality.

 The Covenant Network was formed in 2000 in Atlanta, Georgia, United States, and allow same-sex marriage.
 According to a denomination census released in 2023, it has 18 churches in 3 countries.

 Restorationist churches

 Restorationist churches, such as Seventh-Day Adventists, generally teach that homosexuals are 'broken' and can be 'fixed'.
 Jehovah's Witnesses believe that "The Bible condemns sexual activity that is not between a husband and wife, whether it is homosexual or heterosexual conduct.
 (1 Corinthians 6:18) [...]
 While the Bible disapproves of homosexual acts, it does not condone hatred of homosexuals or homophobia.
 Instead, Christians are directed to "respect everyone."—1 Peter 2:17, Good News Translation."
 The Church of Jesus Christ of Latter-day Saints said in 2015 that it officially welcomes its gay and lesbian members, if they choose sexual abstinence.
 The Community of Christ, a branch of Mormonism, fully accepts LGBTQ persons, performs weddings for gay and lesbian couples, and ordains LGBTQ members.
 Within the Stone-Campbell aligned restorationist churches the views are divergent.
 The churches of Christ (A Capella) and the Independent Christian Churches/Churches of Christ mostly adhere to a conservative position on LGBTQ members and will not perform weddings for gay and lesbian couples.
 The Disciples of Christ, is fully accepting of LGBTQ persons, often performs weddings for gay and lesbian couples, and ordains LGBTQ members.
 The United Church of Christ is an officially "open and affirming" church.
 Other Restorationist churches such as Millerite churches, have taken mixed positions but are increasingly accepting with some of their congregations fully accepting LGBTQ persons in all aspects of religious and political life.
 The Seventh-day Adventist Church maintains that homosexual sex itself is forbidden in the Bible.